kubernetes/community/contributors/devel/sig-architecture/conformance-tests.md

   - adds a comment immediately before the `ConformanceIt()` call that includes all of the required [conformance test comment metadata]
 - add the PR to SIG Architecture's [Conformance Test Review board]

+Once you create the PR, please schedule the additional Windows tests with `/test pull-kubernetes-e2e-aks-engine-azure-windows` to see if any existing tests that pass on Windows are broken by the change.

 ### Conformance Test Comment Metadata